thorntail-examples/configmap/README.md

     curl http://localhost:8080/greeting
     ```

-  It should return the value of configuration attribute `service.greeting`
+  It should return the value `Hello n/a`, because no greeting value was supplied due to the lack of a configmap.
+  But in the next step, running on openshift, we'll supply a configmap with a `service.greeting` property.

 # OpenShift Online